-Recovery is a key aspiration for many of our communities that have been hit by the significant storm events of early 2023.
+The road to recovery is a key aspiration for many of our communities that have been hit by the extreme rainfall events of early 2023.

 Much of the Waitākere Ranges is a rainforest, with higher average rainfall than many other parts of the region.
 It is predominately steep and forested, has many streams, and a long, exposed coastline.
-Research is needed to better understand the area's vulnerability to climate change related impacts, including potential risks such as drought, wildfire, and biodiversity loss.
+Research is needed to better understand the area's vulnerability.

 In recent years floods and landslides caused by severe weather events have impacted many of our communities and places.
-In January and February 2023, the Auckland Anniversary storm and Cyclone Gabrielle which followed caused extensive landslides damaging roads, utilities (water supply, power and other infrastructure), parks and property.
+In January and February 2023, the Auckland Anniversary storm and Cyclone

+Gabrielle which followed caused extensive landslides damaging roads, utilities (water supply, power and other infrastructure), parks and property.